mynamesleon/aria-tablist/README.md

 ## Options

-Most of the functionality is assumed from the included ARIA attributes in your HTML (see the [examples](https://mynamesleon.github.io/aria-tablist/examples/)), but some basic options are also available:
+Most of the functionality is assumed from the included ARIA attributes in your HTML (see the [examples](https://mynamesleon.github.io/aria-tablist/examples/)).
+The remaining available options and their defaults are:

 ```javascript
 {